-Religious Education classes are held on Wednesdays at Holy Trinity School.
-Grade K-5 classes are 3:45 to 5:00 pm and grades 6-8 meet 6:30 to 7:45 pm.
+Religious Education classes are held on Wednesdays in our new Religious Education Center.
+Grade K-5 classes are 3:45 to 5:00 pm.
 Please see our school year calendar (PDF).

-The Director of our K-8 Religious Education program is Therese van Oss.
+The Director of our K-5 Religious Education program is Therese van Oss.
 Please contact Therese with any questions about registering your child, Safe Environment, sacramental preparation or other other matters.

 Sacraments of First Reconciliation and First Eucharist

 Preparation for First Reconciliation and First Eucharist usually occurs during a child's second grade year.
 Participation in grade one classes is expected to set a foundation for learning about these sacraments.
 Participation in parent meetings is also required.
 Typically, First Reconciliation is observed during the Advent Season and First Eucharist is celebrated during the Easter Season.

 If there is anything you would like to discuss about your child, please contact Therese van Oss.

 About our Catechists